 Industry 4.0 is the industrial revolution being currently implemented in our modern world.
 As a development of the Third Industrial Revolution, this era is characterized by the use of communication and smart information technologies in various industries.
 Also, network connections are used to expand production systems that already incorporate automation and computer technologies.

 Therefore, the fourth industrial revolution has led to efficient networking (or interconnectivity) of systems, also known as the “cyber-physical production systems.”
-In turn, this invention has led to the development of smart factories, where all production is almost completely automated production systems, people and components communicate thanks to a unique network.
+In turn, this invention has led to the development of smart manufacturing and factories, where all production is almost completely automated production systems, people and components communicate thanks to a unique network.

 Also, this current revolution era has dramatically changed how people work.
 It allows a more efficient way of working by pulling individuals into smarter networks.
 The manufacturing industry is almost entirely digitalized, making it easier to pass information to the right people at the right time.